openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 ```

 ### Training
-The other thing to note is the training data folder is also included here, `data/names` and a serialized model is also include `data/char-rnn-classification.pt`.
+Another point to note is the training data folder is also included here, `data/names` and a serialized model is also include `data/char-rnn-classification.pt`.

 This template is designed to run the training as part of the build process.
-You can easily trigger the the training using
+You can easily trigger the training using

 ```bash
 python train.py